rahra/intfract/README.md

 It was in the late ’80s when I started to become interested in [fractals](https://en.wikipedia.org/wiki/Fractal).
-At the time then computers very unbelievable slow compared to what we have today thus I tried to speed up the algorithms in several ways.
+At the time then computers were unbelievable slow compared to what we have today thus I tried to speed up the algorithms in several ways.

 This article is about using integer operations to calculate fractal images, more specifically I’ll explain how to replace floating point operations by integer operations (It is not about the theory behind fractals.
-There’s a lot literature about that.).
+There’s a lot of literature about that.).

 ![intfract2.png](img/intfract2.png)`(-1.82/-0.07) (-1.7/0.07)`